This user agreement will be effective on September 22, 2020.

 Always use common sense when sending money.
 If something sounds too good to be true, it probably is.
 Only send money for yourself and not for others.
-Remember that if you don’t make a purchase from an authorized merchant or with your Venmo Mastercard, you’re not covered by Venmo Protected Purchase Program.
+Remember that if you don’t make a purchase from an authorized merchant, a business profile or with your Venmo Debit Card, you’re not covered by Venmo Purchase Program.
 Please let us know immediately if you believe someone is trying to scam or defraud you by contacting us.

 If you do not log in to your Venmo account for two or more years, we may close your Venmo account and send any of your funds held in our possession to your primary address (if we have verified the required identifying information that you have provided to us) or, if required, escheat (send) any of your funds held in our possession to your state of residency.
 We will determine your state of residency based on the information provided for your Venmo account.
 If your address is unknown, any of your funds held in our possession will be escheated to the State of Delaware.
 Where required, we will send you a notice prior to escheating any of your funds.
 If you fail to respond to this notice, your funds held in our possession will be escheated to the applicable state.
 If you would like to claim any escheated funds from the applicable state, please contact the applicable state’s unclaimed property administrator.